rmnresende/bridgetotalk/README.md

 ### Project Structure (Hexagonal)

-The main package structure (`com.renanresende.talkbridge`) follows the Hexagonal layers:
+The main package structure (`com.renanresende.bridgetotalk`) follows the Hexagonal layers:

 * `...domain`: **Core Business Entities** and Enums (`Agent`, `Queue`, `Conversation`).
 No framework dependencies.
 * `...application`: **Use Cases** (Business Logic).
 Contains **Ports** (interfaces `port.in` and `port.out`) and their **Services** (implementations).